-Consulting in the area of operations management often involves large complex assignments engaging a variety of disciplines including manufacturing, logistics (distribution of products or services), purchasing (the buying in of raw materials and services) and customer service.
+Consulting in the area of operations management often involves large complex assignments engaging a variety of disciplines including manufacturing, logistics, purchasing and customer service.
 Consultants can help answer the following questions that a business may pose:

-- Where, in the manufacturing process, do most of my products fail (or are rejected on quality grounds, i.e. quality bottlenecks) and how can I rectify it? - Can my manufacturing process be ordered in a better way to improve productivity (i.e. more products delivered quicker or at lower cost)? - Why some of my manufacturing are lines more efficient than others and can I raise all of them to the standard of the best? - Is there a more cost-effective way to deliver products to customers? - Can I buy my raw materials more cost effectively and reduce waste? - How can I improve customer service, so customer retention is increased?
+- Where, in the manufacturing process, do most of my products fail (or are rejected on quality grounds, i.e. quality bottlenecks) and how can I rectify it? - Can my manufacturing process be ordered in a better way to improve productivity (i.e. more products delivered quicker or at lower cost)? - Why are some of my manufacturing lines more efficient than others and can I raise all of them to the standard of the best? - Is there a more cost-effective way to deliver products to customers? - Can I buy my raw materials more cost effectively and reduce waste? - How can I improve customer service, so customer retention is increased?

-Answers to the above offer a platform for very tangible consulting projects where outputs can be measured: the percentage of products rejected on quality grounds or the number of customers retained over a defined period.
+Answers to the above offer a platform for very tangible consulting projects where outputs can be measured such as the percentage of products rejected on quality grounds or the number of customers retained over a defined period.